You are here

 Frequently Asked Questions

 We are glad you are interested in learning more about IDFP.
 In our FAQs, we strive to answer questions you may have around the application and selection process, overseas assignments and travel, housing and family, career and more.
-For additional information, follow the IDFP Facebook page or email us at [email protected].
+If you have a question that is not answered in the FAQ, please attend an information session or email us at [email protected].

 More Opportunities